nuagenetworks/monolithe/doc/Configuration & Vanilla Reference.md

 #### Default Attributes Configuration

-Bambou can use a file in order to populate default values for the attributes of an object.
+Bambou2 can use a file in order to populate default values for the attributes of an object.
 You can provide your own default attribute by adding a folder named `__attributes_defaults` that contains an `attrs_defaults.ini` file.

 For example: